Understanding Open-Set Recognition by Jacobian Norm and Inter-Class Separation: Related Works

-\textbf{OSR methods.} For a general, broad survey on OSR models, the readers are recommended to \cite{geng2020recent,yang2021generalized}.
+For a general, broad survey on OSR models, the readers are recommended to \cite{geng2020recent,yang2021generalized}.
 Here, we focus on reviewing state-of-the-art OSR models, mainly focusing on discriminative ones.

 The basic baseline model \cite{neal2018open,hendrycks2016baseline,DBLP:journals/corr/abs-2110-06207} trained by softmax cross-entropy loss is known to perform both closed-set classification and unknown class detection reasonably effectively.
 To enhance its unknown detection mechanism, OpenMax \cite{bendale2016towards} applied probabilistic modification on the softmax activation based on extreme value theory.
 DOC \cite{shu2017doc} replaced the softmax cross entropy with the one-vs-rest logistic regression, finding its effectiveness on invalid topic rejection in natural language.
 RPL \cite{chen2020learning} proposed to maximize inter-class separation in the form of reciprocal, followed by a variant \cite{chen2021adversarial} that utilizes synthetic, adversarially generated unknown class.
 CPN \cite{yang2020convolutional} learns embedding metrics by modeling each known class as a group of multiple prototypes.
 PROSER \cite{zhou2021learning} leverages latent mixup samples \cite{zhang2017mixup,verma2019manifold} as a generated unknown class and places their representations near the known class representations. \cite{jang2022collective}, on the other hand, proposed a collection of multiple one-vs-rest networks to mitigate the over-confidence and poor generalization issue, and utilizes a collective decision score for effective OSR.

 Recently, \cite{DBLP:journals/corr/abs-2110-06207} demonstrated that the basic SCE baseline could outperform all other OSR baselines if the SCE model is trained with strong data augmentation and utilizes state-of-the-art optimization techniques.
+On the other hand, \cite{kasarla2022maximum} showed that a prior on well separated discriminative embedding is still critical for effective open-set recognition.